mekb-turtle/discord-ai-bot/README.md

         1. In Discord, go to User Settings » Advanced, and enable Developer Mode
         2. Right click on a channel you want to use, and click Copy Channel ID
     - You can edit the system message the bot uses, or disable it entirely
+8. Install the required dependencies with `npm i`
-8. Start the bot with `npm start`
+0. Start the bot with `npm start`
-9. You can interact with the bot by @mentioning it with your message
+10. You can interact with the bot by @mentioning it with your message
-10. Install <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">Stable Diffusion</a>
+11. Install <a href="https://github.com/AUTOMATIC1111/stable-diffusion-webui">Stable Diffusion</a>
-11. Run the script `./webui.sh --api --listen`
+12. Run the script `./webui.sh --api --listen`

 ### Set-up instructions with Docker
 1. Install [Docker](https://docs.docker.com/get-docker/)